Who am I?

 I spent a decade making radio plays, working on productions such as The Merchant of Venice, The Handmaid’s Tale, and Afghanada, with some of the finest actors, directors and writers in Canada.
 I engineered and story-edited Steve the First, a post-apocalyptic science fiction radio play mini-series, and its sequel, Steve the Second, which won a silver Mark Time Award.
 I produced and directed the pilot of Canadia: 2056, and story-edited all subsequent episodes.
 I am responsible for all the funniest bits.

 In 2007, I left production to join the CBC management team.
-These days I’m Director of Production Support.
+These days I’m Director of Radio Production.

 My short fiction has been published in Canada, Australia and Greece.
 I’ve been nominated twice for an Aurora Award, one of Canada’s top awards for science fiction and fantasy, for my work on CBC Radio.